cjlux/ASMBL/docs/usage/cam_operations.md

 # Planar

-The follow page details the settings to set for the main operation types used for ASMBL.
+The follow page details the settings to set for the main operation types used for N-Fab.
 Most models can be setup using a single `3D Contour` and `2D Adaptive Clearing`.
 Feature specific CAM operations (such as smoothing a fillet) can be done with additional operations if the model requires it.

 This is a guide that I have found to work in most situations, it may not always be correct.